Deadly Mistakes Proposal Writers Make

 Make your proposal mainly about prospective client’s perspective

 You have to sing the tune that your prospect would like to hear.
-It isn’t about mending all your ways just for the prospective client, it is about better understanding their business objectives, thought process, psychology and language.
+It isn’t about mending all your ways just for the prospective client, it is about better understanding their business objectives, thought process, psychology, and language.

 Prospects are not interested in your product or service.
 Really.
 All he cares about, is whether your product or services/ your company can solve his problem.
 Click To Tweet

-When someone talks about its own product/ services without talking about how it will solve customer’s problem; you are forcing your prospective client to guess, imagine the evaluation process.
+When someone talks about its own product/ services without talking about how it will solve the customer’s problem; you are forcing your prospective client to guess, imagine the evaluation process.
 Why do you want to delay the evaluation.

 Keep that evaluation ready for your prospect.
 Let him know that you understand his business, processes, the problems very well and how well you can help him overcome those problems, grow its business, etc.